Staff

 Grants and Agreements Coordinator

 Stephanie Dunton (she/her/hers) grew up in rural Maine and graduated from the University of Maine with a BA in Psychology and a minor of Sociology and the desire to make a difference.
 In 2017-2018, Stephanie joined AmeriCorps NCCC in the Southwest region where she served on Disaster for Hurricane Harvey in around the Houston, TX area.
 Then she went on to serve in Tahlequah, Oklahoma with Cherokee Nation and Habitat for Humanity as well as a teaching farm in Fayetteville, Arkansas.
 Stephanie continued to work with AmeriCorps NCCC out of the Pacific region serving on the Paradise Fire in Oroville, California, doing various environmental projects all around Oregon, and serving the Boys and Girls Club of Ronan, MT as well as United Way in Kalispell, MT.
 From then on, Stephanie worked as a Hall Director at Truman State University in Kirksville, MO, where she expanded her professional resume working with training, professional development, mentoring, advising and other various skills.
 Ultimately, in 2022, wanting to get back to her roots of serving communities and working with AmeriCorps, Stephanie now serves as the Recruitment and Member Support Coordinator for Conservation Corps North Carolina.
-In her free time, Stephanie likes to hang out with her cats Ellie and Hermione while knitting, watching movies and hiking in the great outdoors.
+In her free time, Stephanie likes to hang out with her cats Ellie and Hermione while crocheting, knitting, watching movies and volunteering within her local community.

 Stephanie Dunton